Powerful Vatican Cardinal Becciu resigns amid scandal

 The Holy See decided in November 2018, after Becciu had left the secretariat of state, to exit the fund, end its relationship with the businessman and buy out the remainder of the building.
 It did so after Becciu's successor determined that the mortgage was too onerous and that the businessman was losing money for the Vatican in some of the fund’s other investments.

-The buyout deal, however, cost the Vatican tens of millions of euros more and sparked the Vatican investigation that has so far implicated a half-dozen Vatican employees.
+The buyout deal, however, cost the Holy See tens of millions of euros more and sparked the Vatican investigation that has so far implicated a half-dozen Vatican employees.

 Becciu has insisted he wasn’t in power during the 2018 buyout deal and always acted in the sole interests of the Holy See.
 In the Vatican prosecutor's initial warrant, Becciu is not named, and it remains unclear if his role in managing the secretariat of state's vast asset portfolio was connected with the resignation.